team4405/team4405.github.io/README.md

 ## Post Example

-'''markdown
+'''
 	---
 	layout: page
 	subheadline:  "SUBHEADLINE"
 	title:  "TITLE"
 	teaser: "PREVIEW"
 	categories:
 		- CATEGORY1
 	tags:
 		- TAG1
 	header: no
 	image:
 		title: IMAGE.jpg
 		caption: CAPTION
 		caption_url: CAPTION-LINK
 	---

 	The text of the post goes here.
 For more information on how to use Markdown, go to [markitdown.net/markdown](http://www.markitdown.net/markdown) and you can try it out on that page.
 '''

 ## Submissions